NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/chipseqBroadPeaks/lab-broadpeaks.rst

 Data
 =====

-We will use ChIP-seq of H3K79me2 from Orlando et al, 2014 ("Quantitative ChIP-Seq Normalization Reveals Global Modulation of the Epigenome").
-H3K79me2 is enriched at **active promoters** and linked to transcriptional activation.
-This is a SE data set, which admitedly is not the best design for broad marks.
-To use this procedure with PE data, please follow modifications listed on `MACS2 repository homepage <https://github.com/taoliu/MACS>`_.
+We will use ChIP-seq of **H3K79me2** from ENCODE.
+H3K79me2 is enriched at **active promoters** and linked to transcriptional activation as it tends to accumulate in **transcribed regions of active genes**.

-GEO accession is ``GSE60104``

-ENA accession is ``PRJNA257491``
+The samples are from GM23338 cell line (human induced pluripotent stem cell from skin fibroblasts) before and after stimulation with doxycycline to form bipolar neurons.

+These data are paired-end with read length 76 bp (2x76) and consist of duplicates of H3K79me2 ChIP and matching input samples.
+Raw data was processed using ENCODE3 pipeline and mapped to ``GRCh38`` genome assembly.
+We have further processed the data to remove unwanted signal and subset to chromosomes 1 and 2, as in the tutorial :doc:`ChIPseq data processing <../chipseqProc/lab-chipseq-processing>`.
+Accession details are summarised in Table 1.

 .. list-table:: Table 1.
-Files in the data set used in this exercise.
+Samples and accessions in the data set used in this exercise.
    :widths: 40 25 25
    :header-rows: 1

    * - Sample
-     - GEO Accession
+     - ENCODE Accession
-     - SRA Accession
+     - Replicate
-   * - Jurkat_K79_100%_R1
+   * - GM23338, H3K79me2 ChIP
-     - GSM1465008
+     - ENCFF263XBT
-     - SRR1536561
+     - rep 1
-   * - Jurkat_K79_100%_R2
+   * - GM23338, H3K79me2 ChIP
-     - GSM1464998
+     - ENCFF531WSU
-     - SRR1536551
+     - rep 2
-   * - Jurkat_K79_50%_R1
+   * - GM23338, input
-     - GSM1465006
+     - ENCFF992ZBS
-     - SRR1536559
+     - rep 1
-   * - Jurkat_K79_0%_R1
+   * - GM23338, input
-     - GSM1465004
+     - ENCFF237PRF
-     - SRR1536557
+     - rep 2
-   * - Jurkat_WCE_100%_R1
+   * - neuro GM23338, H3K79me2 ChIP
-     - GSM1511469
+     - ENCFF395DAJ
-     - SRR1584493
+     - rep 1
-   * - Jurkat_WCE_100%_R2
+   * - neuro GM23338, H3K79me2 ChIP
-     - GSM1511474
+     - ENCFF806KRA
-     - SRR1584498
+     - rep 2
-   * - Jurkat_WCE_50%_R1
+   * - neuro GM23338, input
-     - GSM1511467
+     - ENCFF956GLJ
-     - SRR1584491
+     - rep 1
-   * - Jurkat_WCE_0%_R1
+   * - neuro GM23338, input
-     - GSM1511465
+     - ENCFF687LIL
-     - SRR1584489
+     - rep 2

-We will call peaks from *one sample only*, and compare the results to other samples processed earlier.
+We will detect occupancy regions from *one sample only*, and compare the results to other samples processed earlier.

-Data have been processed in the same way as for the TF ChIP-seq, i.e. the duplicated reads were removed, as were the reads mapped to the ENCODE blacklisted regions.
-In this case the reads were mapped to ``hg38`` assembly of human genome.

 :raw-html:`<br />`